pecknigel/learning-resources/tenets.md

 ## Let Go!

 It’s not a useful approach to try and get it all right the first time.
+Your focus is needed elsewhere.

 ...